Let’s be clear…what is ED?

 - Depression, Anxiety and Stress

 - Smoking – increased risk of vascular disease or hypertension

 - Systemic inflammation

-For many the problem of Erectile Dysfunction stems from poor or restricted blood flow caused by some of the items listed above, which result in poor Nitric Oxide production and Low Testosterone.
+The problem of Erectile Dysfunction stems from poor or restricted blood flow caused by one or more of the items listed above, which stems from poor Nitric Oxide production and Low Testosterone.
 Living a lifestyle of low exercise and high consumption of processed foods are sure to contribute to poor sexual health.
-To regain control of your E Function it takes effort.
+To regain control of your E-Function it takes effort.
 We started by taking time to educate ourselves on resources that are readily available and have discovered that there is hope for so many!
 That’s what we want to share with you!

-It is important to assess what your symptoms are saying about what why you are having ED.
+It is important to assess what your symptoms are saying about why you are experiencing ED.

-Here is one resource you can use to begin your part to firm and strong erections.
+Here is one resource you can use to begin your journey to firm and strong erections.
 Yes there are many resources, but our absolute favorite is Dr Rachael Ross Clinical Health Professional: